Changes to Federal Student Loans

 What’s Changing?

 While total loan limits for undergraduates are staying the same, the OBBB Act introduces loan proration.
 This means your federal loan amount will now be tied directly to your enrollment level.
 If you are enrolled less than full-time, your loan eligibility may be reduced to reflect your actual credit load.
-More information on this change is not yet available.

 Significant changes are coming to federal graduate aid starting July 1, 2026.